mattahrens/data-101/docs/06-Writing-sql-query.md

 ## Concept

 The past couple lessons we learned how to build data queries using functions in Python.
 Now we're going to shift to writing queries in a standardized language for queries called SQL.
-SQL is a language that is used in many different languages and frameworks where datasets reside.
+SQL is a language that is used in many different databases and frameworks where datasets reside.
 Learning SQL is important because you can use it in many different ways.

 Building a query in SQL involves using specific keywords to represent how you are interacting with the data.
 Here is an overview of the main keywords that are present in a query along with a specific example query of art datasets: